 - The e-mail contains spelling mistakes

-What are the risks of clicking on the link or opening the attachment of a phishing email?
+What are the risks of clicking on the link or opening the attachment?

 You can disclose personal and confidential information to malicious people or even unintentionally install a malicious program on your computer that may infect the entire Information System.